Christine E. Dickson: Early life

 Dickson was raised in Middlesex, New Jersey, a small working class community 30 miles west of New York City.
 Her mother was a homemaker and her father was a chemist.
-She is the eldest of two children and is of Irish, German and Polish descent.
+She is the eldest of two children and is of English, Irish, German and Polish descent.
 Dickson attended the Middlesex Bible Chapel, a non-denominational Christian church from age 5 to 16.
 When she was 9 years old, her neighbors and close family friends who also attended the Middlesex Bible Chapel were murdered when an explosive gasoline fueled pipe bomb, disguised as a package was delivered to their home and detonated.
 No motive was found for the crime and the homicides are considered a cold case.
 For several months following the bombing, Dickson and her family were under FBI protection due to safety concerns and their home phone was wiretapped for 3 years.
 Dickson's father started and administered a fund to provide financial support to the victim's children.